emeraldsanto/lunch-n-learns/advanced-typescript/content/template-literal-types.md

 <!-- Section 3 -->
 ##### Why should I use them?

-Let's say make sure all user tags match a specific format (username followed by # and four numbers).
+Let's say make sure all user tags match a specific format (username followed by # and digits).

 ```typescript [1|3-4|6-7]
 type UserTag = `${string}#${number}`;